Baanaaana/pi-setup/README.md

 ## After Installation

-After running the script:
+The script will:
-- Restart your system to apply all changes
+- Automatically reboot your system after a 10-second countdown
+- You can press Ctrl+C to cancel the automatic reboot
+- After reboot:
+  - All configurations will be active
   - The mouse cursor will be permanently hidden
   - Use touchscreen or mouse movement to navigate

 ## License